IBakeCookies/shop/tasks.md

 ## Index

 - Add more sections use https://www.artilectperformance.com/en-eu as a reference
-- Make it beautiful

 ## Product Listing

 - Image should change on hover
-- Color circles should show a label with the color name on hover :done:

-## Product Detail

-- Add a carousel for the images
-- Allow adding items to cart
-- save cart state in local storage and hydrate the store from it.

 ## Testing